0al-spec/Hyperprompt/ROADMAP.md

 - Removal of experimental interfaces
 - Documentation and specification review
 - Tooling polish and consistency checks
+- Publish a formal Hypercode spec (grammar + key semantic rules) aligned with the compiler behavior.
+- Add a conformance corpus (golden inputs/outputs) that locks parser, resolver, and compiler determinism.

 ### Outcome
 > Hyperprompt APIs are stable and predictable.